 The cooling water of the engine also cools the compressor cylinder and the seat plate.
-With two stage designs an intercooler can be integrated within the cylinderhead.
+With two-stage designs, an intercooler can be integrated within the cylinder head.
 Because of the direct coupling with the engine an unloading equipment has to be fitted, which reduces the load in idling mode.

-One differentiates between the fully hermetic design (with welded housing for example for household refrigerators) and the semi hermetic design (bolted up housings with static seals for larger compressors in the commercial field).
+One differentiates between the (fully) hermetic design (with welded housing for example for household refrigerators, see Figure 3.8) and the semi-hermetic design (bolted housing with static seals for larger compressors in the commercial field).
 Due to the thermodynamic conditions with refrigeration compressors, a multistage compression is in most cases not necessary.